We take great pride in the accomplishments and achievements of our students, teachers, programs and Alumni.

-It was a great game throughout with both teams trying to play very quick and attractive Football.
-There was some great talent on show and both teams were a real credit to their Football programs.
-After full-time we were deserved winners and were crowned champions of the School Sports WA, Champions Schools Grand Final.
+It was an excellent game throughout with some great talent on show — both teams were a real credit to their Football programs.
+At fulltime, we were deserved winners and crowned champions of the School Sports WA, Champions Schools Grand Final.

 Gymnastics Competition Squad

 South Coast Baptist College Year 4-6 Gymnastics Competition Squad competed in our first ever Interschool Challenge.
 14 of our girls competed against schools across WA and placed second overall.

 School Curriculum and Standards Authority Awards

 SCBC's 2016 Head Girl, Esther Watts, represented the college at the School Curriculum and Standards Authority Awards Ceremony receiving a Subject Exhibition for the highest mark in the State of Western Australia for an ATAR course; Materials, Design and Technology - Metals.

 We are extremely proud of our Year 3 to 6 students who represented the College at the WACSSA Primary Schools Division 1 Interschool Athletics Competition in November 2018.
 Our students competed at the highest level against the division one field from across the Perth metropolitan region and made exceptional achievements.
 Events included 800m, 400m, 200m, 100m and Relays.
 Points were added to those gained from the Jumps and Throws events held at Gerry Archer Reserve in Belmont on Tuesday where students were competed in Long Jump, Shot Put and Turbo Javelin.

 Our students placed second on the day and were only 29 points behind Carey who took out 1st place.
 It is the highest place that we ever have achieved at this event.
 Well done to all of our primary students who were involved over the two days of the carnival!